- 10.25k views

 - Best time to visit: December to April during the Costa Rican dry season

-- Top tips: Be prepared to show up early, as access to the park is limited to 400 hikers per day.
+- Top tips: Be prepared to show up early, as access to the park is limited to 1000 visitors per day with only 500 people allowed on the trail at one time.
+You will have to wait until the first people leave to get into the park.

 The Caribbean Coast boasts beautiful golden sand, wildlife and plenty of reefs to explore.
 Favourite beaches here include Manzanillo with a two mile stretch of soft sand.
 While Playa Blanca and Playa Vargas within Cahuita National Park are enchanting places to soak in the sun.